nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index number must be a positive integer 1,2,3…
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing remark, the existing remark of the person will be overwritten.
+* When editing module/remark, the existing module/remark of the person will be overwritten.

 Format: `edit {INDEX} [n/{NAME}] [e/{EMAIL}] [m/{MODULE_CODE} {LESSON_CODE}..].. [p/{PHONE}] [h/{TELEGRAM_HANDLE}] [r/{REMARK}]`

 Examples:
 * `edit 1 p/91234567 e/ben321@gmail.com` Edits the phone number and email address of the 1st person to be `91234567` and `ben321@gmail.com` respectively.
-* `edit 2 n/John Doe` Edits the name of the 2nd person to be `John Doe`.
+* `edit 2 n/John Doe m/CS2100 T09 B09` Edits the name module of the 2nd person to be `John Doe` and `CS2100 T09 B09` respectively.
 * `edit 3 h/@BenWasHere r/Overseas` Edits the telegram handle and remark of the 3rd person to be `@BenWasHere` and `Overseas` respectively.

 Command aliases: `update` `e`